Skip to main content

 }

-Sample file for creating a network disk from an image
+Example of a file for creating a network volume from an image

 data "openstack_images_image_v2" "image_1" {